Jeep blasts back into Moab with 4 rockin’ Easter Jeep Safari 2021 builds

 evil mutant super human all-electric Wrangler Rubicon, complete with a manual transmission.
 “To be clear, this is a retrofit,” said Mark Allen, head of Jeep Design Studio.
 Out went the Pentastar V-6 along with its fuel system, and in its place is an electric motor and battery system.
 With the manual transmission intact, off-road driving finesse is said to be wicked, as a manual offers a direct connection to the tires with the motor’s precise torque delivery.
 The clutch is only used to shift, but without an engine to idle, can be totally ignored from a dead-stop.
 If you’ve ever challenged yourself to wheeling a manual vehicle through trails and obstacles, you know that precarious moment when you’ve got to balance the vehicle right on the edge of the tires’ grip and the clutch’s slip to get going, and that’s where Magneto shines.
 And for those who use Jeeps for getting up close with wildlife, it’s hard to argue against the near-silence of an EV powertrain.
 Allen mentioned that they intend to test this over three years, pushing their EV powertrain with more power during this prototype phase.

 As of right now, output is matched to the Pentastar, though the 273 lb-ft torque is immediate from the moment the motor begins to spin, and 0-to-60 times are at a respectable 6.8 seconds.
-800-volt batteries are mounted saddling the driveshaft, in a similar position to the original fuel tank, with the third pack under the hood, combining to offer 70 kW/h.
+800-volt batteries are mounted saddling the driveshaft, in a similar position to the original fuel tank, with the fourth pack under the hood, combining to offer 70 kW/h.
 Jeep assures everyone that it won’t go toaster-in-the-bathub at the next water crossing, retaining the Wrangler’s 30-inch water fording capabilities.
 Weight is said to be around 5,750 pounds however, putting it north of 1,000 pounds heavier than a comparable combustion-powered Wrangler.

 For many reasons, this concept will be carefully scoped out on our radars.